SPhillips1337/AI_interview_assistant/PLAN.md

 - Test with Ollama local server if using Ollama.

 ## Next steps & optional enhancements
-- Persist conversation history client-side or server-side.
+- Persist conversation history server-side in a more robust way (e.g., SQLite).
-- Add user-selectable model and provider via UI.
+- Add user-selectable models and providers via the UI.
-- Add streaming responses (server-sent events / chunked responses) for lower latency.
-- Add unit tests for PHP proxy (mock provider responses).
+- Add unit tests for the PHP backend.

 ## Estimated minimal timeline
 - Plan & scaffold: 30–60 minutes.